Gilaine-UOT/Credit-risk-classification/Credit_Risk/Risk_Analysis_Report.md

 The second model has a balanced accuracy score of around 99%, which is also reflected in the recall score of 0.99 for both low-risk and high-risk loans.
 The second model performs better than the first model in predicting high-risk loans.
 However, the confusion matrix shows that there were 4 cases of false positives and 116 cases of false negatives.

+## Summary

+The second model is the most suitable for predicting high-risk loans based on its balanced accuracy score and recall, while both the first and second models perform similarly for predicting low-risk loans.
+Even though the second model has a slightly higher number of false negatives according to the confusion matrix, it has significantly fewer false positives.
+Hence, I would suggest utilizing Model 2, which is the logistic regression model developed using oversampled data.